The Capital Trap

 So Who SHOULD Mint?

-You plan to stake DIEM for API access indefinitely.
-Over 7+ years, the yield can offset the premium.
+You plan to hold DIEM as tokenized inference — $1/day of API access per token, indefinitely.
+Over 10+ years, the yield can offset the premium.

 You have algorithms that can exploit tiny price discrepancies between minting and buying.